-This is a list of terms and conditions that we expect all players, parents & guardians to abide by.
+This is a list of terms and conditions that we expect everyone at the club to read, understand, and adhere to.

 Attendance & Punctuality

-We expect players to have a good training and match attendance, and to turn up at the time that their manager has asked them to.
+We expect full commitment from all our players and expect them to turn up for every match and training session unless there's a good reason why they can't (e.g. they're ill, on holiday, etc).
+We expect all players to have a good training and match attendance, and to turn up at the time that their manager has asked them to.

-The manager must be informed in advance (with as much notice as possible) if a player cannot attend a training session or match, or is going to be running late.
-It is completely unacceptable for a player to not turn up to a training session or match without having notified the manager in advance, or to regularly miss training sessions or matches at short notice.
+Managers must be informed in advance (with as much notice as possible) if a player cannot attend a training session or match, or is going to be running late.
+It is not acceptable for a player to not turn up to a training session or match without having notified the manager in advance, or to regularly miss training sessions or matches at short notice.